ajroach42/ajroach42.github.io/_posts/2025-08-13-designer-art-toy-is-in-the-can-what-s-next.md

 ### **What’s Next?**
 Now that we’re back, it’s time to:
-- Pack up orders for **Bart, Jacques, and Leyla** (shipping starts this week!)
+- Pack up orders for **[Bart, Jacques, and Leyla](https://www.mountaintowntoys.com/product-tag/sky-pirates/)** (shipping starts this week!)
-- Get the Super Squishy **Monstrous Minis** listed online
+- Get the Super Squishy **[Monstrous Minis](https://www.mountaintowntoys.com/product-tag/monstrous-minis/)** listed online
 - Start planning for the next adventure

 Huge thanks to everyone who stopped by, chatted, or took home a piece of our weird little world.
-These shows are exhausting, but they remind me why we do this—**the people, the art, and the joy of holding something strange and wonderful in your hands.**
+These shows are exhausting, but they remind me why we do this: **the people, the art, and the joy of holding something strange and wonderful in your hands.**

 Now, if you’ll excuse me, I need a nap.